Let it Snow! Animating 3D Gaussian Scenes with Dynamic Weather Effects via Physics-Guided Score Distillation: Introduction

 \section{Introduction}

-Creating and animating dynamic weather effects within 3D scenes is typically a manual task that requires extensive knowledge of specialized software.
-A key challenge lies in balancing visual realism with physical plausibility.
+Dynamic editing of static 3D scenes is typically a manual task that requires extensive knowledge of specialized software.
+A key challenge lies in creating temporally consistent, scene-wide modifications while maintaining both physical plausibility and photorealistic appearance.
+While static editing methods can enhance visual appearance, introducing dynamic elements that evolve over time and interact naturally across an entire scene remains largely unexplored.
 Recent advances in neural scene representations, particularly 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, have enabled real-time, high-fidelity reconstruction and rendering of static 3D scenes from multi-view images.
-However, introducing dynamic weather effects that interact naturally with these static representations remains a significant challenge.
+However, the development of effective approaches for dynamically editing these representations with scene-wide temporal effects presents a significant challenge.

-To this end, recent work has demonstrated the ability to couple a physics-based simulation with a neural representation, such as 3DGS.
-Prior work focused on animating single objects with a physically-based simulation~\cite{xie2024physgaussian, li2023pac, huang2024dreamphysics, zhang2024physdreamer, qiu2024feature}, but these approaches struggle to model global dynamic effects that interact realistically with complex scene geometry.
-Another set of approaches consists of 4D generation and editing approaches~\cite{ren2023dreamgaussian4d, jiang2025animate3d, zhao2023animate124, ling2024align}.
-These enable motion generation but often struggle with physical realism, scene interaction, and editing and generation for large-scale, complex scenes.
-These existing approaches typically manipulate the scene's existing representation rather than introducing additional primitives specifically designed to model dynamic effects.
-This leads to fundamental limitations in achieving both physical plausibility and visual realism for global dynamic phenomena.

-Inspired by recent works coupling physics-based simulation with neural representations, we propose a framework for incorporating physically based global dynamic weather effects into static 3D Gaussian Splatting scenes.
-Unlike existing works that model static weather effects, such as ClimateNeRF~\cite{li2023climatenerf}, we enable the incorporation of \textit{dynamic} weather effects.
-Our key insight is to model dynamic effects through a hybrid Gaussian-particle representation while introducing a novel approach for handling the interaction of dynamic elements with the static scene.
-In particular, we follow a three stage process:

-\begin{enumerate} \item We begin with a static 3DGS representation and extract a corresponding mesh.
-We then map the static Gaussians to a particle-based representation.
-The extracted mesh is critical for enabling correct interaction of dynamic elements with the static scene. \item We introduce dynamic particles representing the desired effect (e.g., snowflakes, raindrops) and simulate their motion using the Material Point Method (MPM), which efficiently handles both particle dynamics and collisions. \item We transform the simulation results back to the Gaussian domain, applying effect-specific appearance parameters and specialized collision handling techniques to ensure realistic scene interactions. \end{enumerate}

-Our approach offers several advantages over existing approaches.
-By leveraging MPM, we achieve physically plausible motion that naturally interacts with current scene geometry.
-Our specialized collision handling ensures that dynamic elements interact convincingly with static scene elements.
-Furthermore, our method provides a fine-grained control over effect parameters such as particle quantity, size, and velocity.
-While designed for weather effects, our method can also be applied to different types of falling objects as well, such as leaves.